pavankumarchavan1/Awesome-Chocolates/README.md

 This is a Power BI project to Analyse the sales data of an imaginary Company called Awesome Chocolate, to discover hidden insights within their data for a more informed decision making.

 ## Data Source
-The Data is downloaded from [chandoo.org](https://chandoo.org/wp/learn-sql-for-data-analysis/) for practice puporses.
+The Data is downloaded from [chandoo.org](https://chandoo.org/wp/learn-sql-for-data-analysis/) for practice purposes.

-# Approach used
+## Approach used

 Data Import - I used MySQL Database to import the data